trueluk/FosCamcorder.js/README.md

     config.save_location = "./";

-3. Run the script:
+3. Run the script (use nohup to ensure the process continues after your session ends):

     nohup node FosCamcorder.js > /dev/null 2>&1 &
-    /* use nohup to ensure the process continues after your session ends */

 ## Requirements: